<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You will be offered retiree medical benefits if you retire from Kaiser Permanente at age 55 (or later) with at least 15 years of service.

 Eligibility for Grandfathered Employees: If you were hired before February 1, 1986, you are eligible if you retire at age 55 with at least 15 years of service, or if your age and years of service equal 75 or more.
 You will be offered retiree medical benefits when you turn age 65 or when you become eligible for and enroll in Medicare, whichever is later.
-If you are a Grandfathered employee, you will be offered retiree medical benefits effective the month following your retirement.
+If you are a grandfathered employee, you will be offered retiree medical benefits effective the month following your retirement.

-Kaiser Permanented Health Plan
+Kaiser Permanente Health Plan

 KFHP coverage is comprehensive and includes basic and major medical care at Kaiser Permanente medical facilities in your city, your state.
-The plan covers hospitalization, surgery, maternity care, diagnostic imaging and laboratory expense, durable medical equipment, and emergency care.
+The plan covers hospitalization, surgery, maternity care, diagnostic imaging and laboratory expenses, durable medical equipment, and emergency care.

 Your KFHP Coverage Includes: